bitsongofficial/delegation-program/README.md

 - 1 soft slash is allowed during 1 epoch, when the 2nd soft slash happens the validator will lose their BitSong Delegation and can't submit for a delegation next epoch.
 - When a validator suffers from a hard slash the validator will lose their BitSong Delegation and can't submit for a delegation for at least 6 month (duration decided by the BitSong Delegation DAO).
 - The Delegation DAO reserves the right to completely exclude validators from the program if valid evidence of harmful behaviour is presented.
+- One delegation per organisation is allowed.
+Therefore, the term validator in the following also refers to the respective organisation/brand and not only to the specific on-chain validator.

 ## Delegation criteria